Collection: 'Lorna Fencer Napurrula' | Reception

 Yet, Lorna’s work is decidedly and uniquely her own.
 Her works are known for their abstract and bold designs that feature strong and vivid colours.

-Sofitel Gold Coast Broadbeach, 81 Surf Parade, Broadbeach QLD.
+Showing at Sofitel Gold Coast Broadbeach, 81 Surf Parade, Broadbeach QLD.